Crete : Culture

 The Monastery of Arkádi (GR:Αρκάδι) built during the last Venetian period, it consists of a large set of fortress-like buildings.
 The main building included the cells, the warehouses where the agricultural products were treated and stored, the stables.
 In a word, it was a well-equipped little fortress where people could find refuge in times of trouble.
 There is an impressive church, with two naves dedicated to Saint Constantine and Saint Helen, and to Our Lord.
 Due to the holocaust it suffered in 1866, Arkadi has become the island's most famous monastery.

 The site was first discovered by a teacher who noticed that two pupils were playing football using a minoan vase as a ball!.
 He mentioned the fact to the authorities and the excavations that followed unearthed about 300 tombs of the Late Minoan III period (1450-1100 BC).
-As the tombs had not been yet looted, the archaeologists found significant treasures like vases, weapons, statuettes, jewels etc. It is obvious that such a big cemetery should belong to a big city which, despite the extended investigations of the archaeologists, has not been discovered yet.
+As the tombs had not been yet looted, the archaeologists found significant treasures like vases, weapons, statuettes, jewels etc.

 The Contemporary Art Museum of Crete was founded in 1992 as Municipal Gallery ‘L. Kanakakis'.
 It is housed in a Venetian building at the old city of Rethymno, below the Fortezza fortress and the Archaeological Museum.
 It houses a permanent exhibition of the work of Lefteris Kanakakis (oil paintings, sketches and aquarelles), thus representing all the stages of his achievements, as well as works of contemporary Greek artists, which cover a broad spectrum of modern Greek art as it has been accomplished from 1950 until today.

-It is located just opposite the entrance of the fortress (Fortezza).
+It is housed in the church of Agios Frangiskos in the center of the old town.
 It exhibits objects from the Neolithic to the Roman period, found at the prefecture of Rethymno (mainly Eleftherna, Monastiraki and Armeni).
 Clay figurines, funerary coffers, grave offerings, statues, grave steles, red-figure vases, bronze vessels, jewellery and glass vases, are some of the objects on display.

 In winter the town of Rethymno lives in the rhythm of Carnival.
 Here, the grandest carnival on the island of Crete is organised.
 Apart from the great parade on Shrove Sunday, a large number of activities complete the framework of the Carnival festivities.
 The locals devotedly and cheerfully prepare for this season with creativity, they sacrifice their spare time and become young again while rejoicing and celebrating parties almost on a daily basis.
 More than 4,000 people have worked feverishly for months in order to present their masks and carriages on the great Carnival parade…The following day, on Shrove Monday people from the countryside play a leading part in the festivities.
 Unique traditions are revived in the villages and everybody is invited to participate in games, street performances and satires as for example “the kidnapping of the bride”, the “Cadi”, the “smudging of people”.
 These performances in combination with good wine and the music of the lyre are a successful formula for a unique experience.
-Links: www.carnivalrethymno.com